-Finally, to achieve lightweight models with reduced parameters, not only for 1D-CNN models as in previous section, but also for 2D-CNN architectures, we introduce: 2D-Justo-UNet-Simple (7,641 parameters in Table \ref{Table:model_hyperparameters}).
-The 2D-Justo-UNet-Simple consists of a compressed version of the encoder-decoder U-Net structure to only 2 scales (as opposed to the typical 4 scales in U-Nets \cite{ronneberger2015u}), with a bottleneck level of only 12 kernels.
-Following each 2D convolution operation and before pooling and upsampling, we insert batch normalization before the rectified linear activation to enhance model generalization and mitigate potential gradient vanishing or exploding effects during training.
-We note that in the decoder's contracting path, we employ upsampling as an alternative to utilizing operations like transposed convolutions.
-While transposed convolutions may enhance performance, they also lead to an increase in the number of trainable parameters.
-The code and architectural details (as in Fig.~\ref{Fig:justoliunet_architecture}) of the 2D-Justo-UNet-Simple are provided in the supplementary materials. }
+Finally, to achieve lightweight models with reduced parameters, not only for 1D-CNN models as in previous section, but also for 2D-CNN architectures, we introduce 2D-Justo-UNet-Simple, a model with 7,641 parameters, as shown in Table \ref{Table:model_hyperparameters}.
+The 2D-Justo-UNet-Simple consists of a compressed version of the encoder-decoder U-Net architecture with only 2 scales (as opposed to the standard 4-scale U-Net originally proposed for biomedical image segmentation in \cite{ronneberger2015u}), with a bottleneck level consisting of only 12 convolutional kernels.
+Additionally, following each 2D convolution operation and before pooling or upsampling, we insert batch normalization before the rectified linear activation to enhance model generalization and mitigate potential gradient vanishing or exploding effects during training.
+We note that in the decoder's expanding path, we employ upsampling layers as an alternative to utilizing operations such as transposed convolutions.
+While transposed convolutions may enhance performance, they also lead, however, to an increase in the number of trainable parameters and complexity.
+The software code and architectural details (as in Fig.~\ref{Fig:justoliunet_architecture}) of the 2D-Justo-UNet-Simple are also provided in the supplementary material of this article.